Medical conditions that may complicate having your tooth pulled.

 Medical conditions of concern with tooth extractions.

-As you can see in the list below, there are numerous medical conditions that are well known for creating risks and potential complications during oral surgery.
-And for this reason, they require special consideration and possibly specific management when an extraction is performed.
+As you can see from our list below, numerous medical conditions are well-known for creating risks and potential complications for oral surgery.
+And each one requires special consideration and possibly specific management when an extraction is performed.

 - Problems with previous extractions.